Polirecyliente/SGConocimiento/Math/Algebra_basics__Prealgebra__OpenStax/Ch09_Math_models_Geometry.md

-#   Math models and Geometry
+#   Math models and Geometry (Modelos matemáticos y geometría)